 Most people do not get into a marriage thinking it will end, much less that one partner will cheat on the other.
 When this does occur, it can be shocking.
 This behavior can lead to months or years of disastrous infighting, and it can also lead to divorce.
-Here, we discuss how an affair can affect a divorce in Utah and whether or not you may need assistance from Emy Cordano to get you through this.
+Here, our Salt Lake City divorce lawyer discusses how an affair can affect a divorce in Utah and whether or not you may need assistance from Emy Cordano to get you through this.

 Does an affair play a role in Utah divorces?